Interested in WPC flooring? Then you’re in the right spot!

 WPC Flooring Also Offers Better Insulation

-…But SPC Flooring Is More Durable
+…But SPC Is More Durable Than WPC Flooring

 SPC Is (Arguably) the Most Durable Type of Vinyl Plank Flooring

-SPC is incredibly durable.
+Really, it’s incredibly durable.
 As in, you could drive a car over it.
 Again, scratching issues come down to the wear layer—but where denting is a concern, SPC is the way to go.

-Don’t get us wrong, WPC flooring is still really durable—but SPC flooring is probably the most durable LVP on the market.
+Don’t get us wrong, WPC flooring is still really durable—but SPC is probably the most durable LVP on the market.

 So SPC Is Better Than WPC for High Traffic Areas (Like Businesses)

-For this reason, SPC flooring is a better option for areas that receive tons of traffic on a daily basis (like commercial property).
+For this reason, SPC is a better option for areas that receive tons of traffic on a daily basis (like commercial property).
 WPC flooring still supports this, just not as well.

 How Much Does WPC Flooring Cost?